sizovs/sizovs.github.io/_posts/2019-02-15-the-principal-developer.md

 Me: "I guess this is the exact reason why you don't qualify."

 Alex wasn't happy to hear that, so we quickly wrapped up our conversation.
-I felt good because I hit the target.
+I hit the target.

 <figure>
 <img src="/images/moneyball.jpg">